$2,189 pp (USD)

 Day 2

-Machame Camp
+Shira Camp

-Machame Camp
+Shira Camp

 The cook’s assistant will wake you up and bring you your tea or coffee.
 He’ll ask you for your bottles, so he can fill them up for you.
-15 minutes later there will be a complete breakfast ready for you.
-Climbing Kilimanjaro is perhaps hard, but the good care and food definitely make it a whole lot easier.
+15 minutes later, there will be a complete breakfast ready for you.
+Climbing Kilimanjaro is hard, but the good care and food definitely make it a whole lot easier.
 Think eggs, pancakes, toast - whatever you want.
 Vegetarian?
 No problem.
 Gluten-Free?
 Coming right up.

-Today you will ascend to Shira Camp.
+Today, you will ascend to Shira Camp.
 You will notice the dramatic change in the landscape as you get out of the rainforest and find dry moor and heathland.
 It may not look like it, but Shira Camp is at a whopping 3,845 meters or 12,616 feet.
 You can take the whole day for your trek, enjoying the views on the way, chatting to fellow climbers, and listening to the interesting stories from your guide(s).
-The easier you go, the better you will acclimatize.
+The easier you go, the better you will acclimate.

 - Main Destination: